-Alicia Mueller, currently in her 35th year of teaching, has served as the Elementary/Early Childhood General Music Specialist in the Towson University Department of Music since 2000.
-She serves as the Music Education Division Leader; supervises student interns; teaches the general-vocal P-8 methods/foundation courses for MUED majors, also in collaboration with teaching the children at the TU Child Care Center; teaches the Maryland State Department of Education reading courses to MUED majors; teaches the elementary education music methods courses for non-music majors; and frequently teaches graduate MUED courses.
+Alicia Mueller, currently in her 36th year of teaching, has served as the Elementary/Early Childhood General Music Specialist in the Towson University Department of Music since 2000.
+She supervises student interns; teaches the general-vocal P-8 methods/foundation courses for music education majors, also in collaboration with teaching the children at the TU Child Care Center; teaches the Maryland State Department of Education reading courses to MUED majors; teaches the elementary education music methods courses for non-music majors; and teaches graduate MUED courses.
 Mueller serves as a liaison with regional schools and the primary consultant with student intern placements for the College of Education.

 Mueller received her Ed.D. from Arizona State University; M.S. from the University of Illinois Urbana-Champaign; bachelor's degree from Tennessee Technological University; Orff Schulwerk Teacher's Certificate from George Mason University; plus studied the Dalcroze method at the University of Illinois.